madstap/comfy/README.md

      (comfy/group-by key (map val))) ;;=> {:int [1 2 3], :str ["foo" "bar"]}
 ```

-It can also take a reducing function and a(n) (optional) init value, in which case
+It can also take a reducing function and an (optional) init value, in which case
 it acts like `transduce`.

 ```clojure